On this page:

 Getting your apartment complex or workplace EV-ready

-Organising EV charging at your apartment complex or workplace involves much more planning and coordination with other parties.
+Installing EV charging at your apartment complex or workplace is more challenging than for a home with off-street parking.
+It involves much more planning and coordination with other parties.

-In some cases, EV charging in your building or workplace may not be completely achievable, meaning a load management system is required or some degree of charging from public chargers.
+In some cases, EV charging in your building or workplace may not be completely achievable.
+Some degree of public charging or a load management system may be required.

 EV-ready buildings for owners corporations

-With electric vehicle sales increasing every year, Victorians want access to affordable and convenient home charging.
+With electric vehicle sales increasing every year, more Victorians want access to affordable and convenient home charging.

-While owners corporations are facing pressure from residents to install EV charging infrastructure, the potential lack of electrical infrastructure and navigating often complex strata rules can make retrofitting existing residential buildings a challenge.
+While owners corporations are facing pressure from residents to install EV charging infrastructure, the potential lack of electrical infrastructure and navigating often complex strata rules can make modifying existing multi-unit residential buildings a challenge.

 The EV-ready buildings for owners corporations factsheet will help owners corporations through the process of installing EV chargers in multi-unit residential buildings.